s277945/PULSeBS_12/README.md

   ```
   sonar-scanner.bat
   ```
-  wich will automatically use the preconfigured **sonar-project.properties** file
+  which will automatically use the preconfigured **sonar-project.properties** file

 ## ENDPOINTS